-Lovastatin is a substrate for cytochrome P450 isoform 3A4 (CYP3A4) (see Lovastatin is a substrate for cytochrome P450 isoform 3A4 (CYP3A4) (see PRECAUTIONS, Drug Interactions).
-Grapefruit juice contains one or more components that inhibit CYP3A4 and can increase the plasma concentrations of drugs metabolized by CYP3A4.
-In one study1, 10 subjects consumed 200 mL of double-strength grapefruit juice (one can of frozen concentrate diluted with one rather than 3 cans of water) three times daily for 2 days and an additional 200 mL double strength grapefruit juice to protect with part 200 and 200 mL of protect and the protect of the prote 200 mL double-strength grapefruit juice together with and 30 and 90 minutes following a single dose of 80 mg lovastatin on the third day.
-This regimen of grapefruit juice resulted in a mean increase in the serum concentration of or graperrult juice resulted in a mean increase in the serum concentration of lovastatin and its β-hydroxyacid metabolite (as measured by the area under the concentration-time curve) of 15-fold and 5-fold, respectively [as measured using a chemical assay-high performance liquid chromatography.]
-In a second study, 15 subjects consumed one 8 oz glass of single-strength grapefruit juice (one can of frozen concentrate diluted with 3 cans of water) with breakfast for 3 consecutive days and a single dose of 40 mg lovastatin in the evening of the third day.
-This regime of grapefruit juice resulted in a mean increase in the plasma concentration (as measured by the area under the concentration-time curve) of active and total HMG-CoA reductase inhibitory activity [using an time curve) of active and total https://documents.com/eductase inhibitors) and after (for total inhibitors) base hydrolysis] of 1.34-fold and 1.36-fold, respectively, and of lovastatin and its β -hydroxyacid metabolite [measured using a chemical assay-liquid chromatography/tandem mass spectrometry-different from that used in the first1 study] of 1.94-fold and 1.57-fold, respectively.
-The effect of amounts of grapefruit juice between those used in these two studies on lovastatin pharmacokinetics has not been studied.
-Kantola, T, et al., Clin Pharmacol Ther 1998; 63(4):397-402.
+Lovastatin is a substrate for cytochróme P450 isoform 3A4 (CYP3A4) (see PRECAUTIONS, Drug Interactions).
+Granefruit luice containe and an components that inhibit CYP3A4 and can increase the plasma concentrations of drugs metabolized by CYP3A4.
+In one study1, 10 subjects consumed 200 mL of double-strength grapefruit juice (one can of frozen concentrate diluted with one rather than 3 cans of water) three, times daily for 2 days and an additional 200 mL double-strength grapefruit juice together with and 30 and 90 minutes following a single dose of 80 mg loyastatin on the third day.
+This regimen of grapefruit juice resulted in a mean, increase in the serum concentration of lovastatin and its $\beta$ -hydroxyacid metabolite (as measured by the area under the concentration-time curve) of 15-fold and 5-fold, respectively [as measured using a chemical assay-high performance liquid chromatography.]
+In a second study, 15 subjects consumed one 8 da glass of single-strength grapefruit juice (one can of frozen concentrate diluted/with 3 cans of water) with breakfast for 3 consecutive days and a single drose of dA mn loyastatin in the evening of ble-strength grapefruit juice (one can of frozen concentrate diluted with 3 consecutive days and a single dose of 40 mg lovastatin in the evening of the third day.
+This regimen of graperion diffuse resulted in a mean increase in the plasma concentration (as measured by the area under the concentration-time curve) of active and total HMG-CdA reductase inhibitory activity [using an enzyme inhibition assay both before (for active inhibitors) and after (for total inhibitors) base hydrolysis] of 1.34-fold and 1.36-fold, respectively, and of lovastatin and its $\beta$ -hydroxyacid metabplite [measured using a chemical assay-liquid chromatography/tandem mass spectrometry-different from that used in the first study] of 1.94-fold and 1.57-fold, respectively.
+The effect of amounts of grapefruit juice between those used in these two studies on lovastating pharmacokinetics has not been studied.
+Kantola, T. et al., Clin Pharmacol Ther 1998; 63(4):397-402.